kgruszowski/vanillaslider.js/README.md

 # vanillaslider.js
-Light slider library written in plain javascript.
-You don't any dependencies just append stylesheet and script file and play with it.
+Light slider library written in plain javascript.<br/> You don't any dependencies and external libraries like jQuery, just append stylesheet and script file and play with it.

 # Installation
 ```html